Recognition awards for outstanding care announced

 Finally, our Doctor of the Year is Dr Gordon Taylor, Consultant Paediatric Haematologist at the Royal Aberdeen Children’s Hospital.

-Dr Gordon is described by his nominees as someone who could ‘make things happen’, who made his young patients seem like they were the most important people in the world, and who felt like they were in ‘a protective bubble’ under his care.
+Dr Taylor is described by his nominees as someone who could ‘make things happen’, who made his young patients seem like they were the most important people in the world, and who felt like they were in ‘a protective bubble’ under his care.

 One nominee said: ‘Dr Taylor has made me able to manage and accept my condition and prepared me for transitioning to adult services.
 I am better equipped for dealing with my condition now and managing it myself going forward.’